-For the initial site visit, Action Levels (ALs) based on current site use will be used to identify radiation levels that could conservatively produce a dose of 100 mrem/yr per the public dose limit in 10 CFR 20.1301.
-The first AL of 15 μrem/hr (above background) correlates to 100 mrem/yr conservatively assuming a residential receptor spends up to 6800 hr/yr in close proximity to the source.
+For the initial site visit, 2 Action Levels (ALs) based on current site use will be used to identify radiation levels that could conservatively produce a dose of 100 mrem/yr per the public dose limit in 10 CFR 20.1301.
+The first AL of 15 μrem/hr (above background) at 1 meter or as appropriate for vertical surfaces, correlates to 100 mrem/yr conservatively assuming a residential receptor spends up to 6800 hr/yr in close proximity to the source.
 This screen will be applied to areas that are clearly residential.
-The second AL of 40 μrem/hr (above background) correlates to 100 mrem/yr conservatively assuming a worker (or non-residential receptor) spends up to 2300 hr/yr in close proximity to the source.
-This screen will be applied to areas that are not clearly residential. ose rate measurements above these ALs, applied to the appropriate setting, will prompt the inspectorproject manager to contact NMSS and regional management for further instruction.
-If dose rates above the ALs are found, access controls should be discussed with the site owner.
-The inspectorproject manager and management shall also refer to Inspection Manual Chapters (IMCs) 1301 and 1302 for information on potential site controls and other actions that may be taken.
+The second AL of 40 μrem/hr (above background) at 1 meter or as appropriate for vertical surfaces, correlates to 100 mrem/yr conservatively assuming a worker (or non-residential receptor) spends up to 2300 hr/yr in close proximity to the source.
+This screen will be applied to areas that are not clearly residential.
+External dose rate measurements above these ALs, applied to the appropriate setting, will prompt the inspector or NMSS project manager to contact NMSS and regional management for further instruction.
+If external dose rates above the ALs are found, access controls should be discussed and agreed to with the site owner.
+In some cases, consideration of other measurements, such as the concentration of radium on surfaces, soil, water, sediment, and radon levels, may be needed to determine whether access controls are needed.
+The inspector or NMSS project manager should discuss the need for measurements other than external dose rates with NMSS and regional management.
+The inspector, the NMSS project manager, and management shall also refer to Inspection Manual Chapters (IMCs) 1301 and 1302 for information on potential site controls and other actions that may be taken.
 The implementation of these controls will be the responsibility of the site owner.
-NMSS will also use th information to reconsider the site’s priority.
+NMSS will also use the information gathered from the surveys and additional measurements to reconsider the site’s priority.

-NOTE for the initial site visit, it is presumed that elevated gamma radiation levels are due to Ra-226 – confirmation be made.
+NOTE: for the initial site visit, it is presumed that elevated gamma radiation levels are due to Ra-226 – confirmation may be made with portable gamma spectroscopy instrumentation.

+As a tool, radon monitoring may be considered on a case-by-case basis (as approved by management) to better inform site decisions.
+A health physicist should be consulted prior to surveys being performed and when discrete radium is identified at a site.
+The health physicist will make a recommendation to management, for approval, before radon monitoring is initiated.
+This tool could apply to (a) better assessing potential dose for current occupants to inform controls that might be undertaken; and (b) to identify cases where discrete radium is present but not found through other measurements (c) to areas where there is an indication of large discrete sources or an indication that radon from discrete sources may be present.
+Radon measurements should be used to determine if radon would expand the areas of concern for controls on exposures already identified through direct gamma measurements.
+For example, if controls are placed on an area of concern based on direct gamma measurements for a large discrete source of radium, occupants near the large discrete source of radium that are unaffected by direct gamma measurements could be impacted by radon.
+In this situation, radon measurements would be used to make an informed decision on necessary controls for the area of concern.